(Cabinet Member with Special Responsibility Councillor Whitehead)

 Reasons for making the decision:

-The decision is consistent with Council priorities with the fund:
+The principles of the scheme are in line with Council priorities, with the fund:

-The proposals as set out are considered a good use of fund to limit the risk of overspend and to achieve the greatest benefit for a range of businesses that have suffered financial hardship during the pandemic.
+The proposals as set out are considered a good use of remaining funds, to achieve the greatest benefit for those suffering financial hardship.